NateTheGreatt/bitECS/docs/Intro.md

 Vitals.health[Animal] = 100
 ```

-### Inheriting from Other Prefabs
+### Inheritance

-bitECS includes a built-in relationship called `IsA` which is used to indicate that an entity is an instance of a prefab.
+`bitECS` includes a built-in relationship called `IsA` which is used to indicate that an entity is an instance of a prefab.
 This relationship helps manage prefab inheritance and component composition effectively.

 ```ts
 const Sheep = addPrefab(world)